The Agent is available in Customer Studio when you build or edit an audience.

 Understand and analyze audiences

-Use the Agent to get plain-language explanations and data-backed analysis of an audience without writing queries or leaving the builder.
+Use the Agent to get plain-language explanations and analysis of an audience without writing queries or leaving the builder.

 Select a quick action like Summarize audience or Generate insights, or enter your own prompt: